stleerh/blog2/announcing.md

 ### Use case #1: See what's running on my network

-Kubernetes is great for orchestration and supporting microservices and scability, but one area it doesn't help in is observability.
+Kubernetes is great for orchestration and supporting microservices and scability, but one area it doesn't help is observability.
 The extra infrastructure layer and pods coming and going makes it even more difficult to see what is happening on your network.
 That is all about to change.